 2.3.
-Model-based development and integration with static analysis information is often ignored by SSA tools, leading to needlessly difficult analysis problems and a loss of precision.
+Model-based development and integration with static analysis

+Model-driven development has been used to a rising degree in automotive industries, including functional models (in Simulink or ASCET) and meta-models which capture relevant meta-data.
+AUTOSAR and also the meta-model of the project AMALTHEA are prominent examples.
+Model-driven development is also common in the avionics industry (LUSTRE and SCADE).
+The model information is often ignored by SSA tools, leading to needlessly difficult analysis problems and a loss of precision.
 There are however some examples for the integration of model-based code generators and static analysis tools.
 An integration between AbsInt's WCET analyser aiT and Esterel's SCADE generator has been established in the projects INTEREST and INTERESTED [7].
 In ALL-TIMES, a first integration between aiT, Astrée, and TargetLink from dSPACE has been set up [8].